 - Why would I want to create a Marketplace?

 - Are there any fees for the Marketplace?

 - Can I transfer account funds between vendors?

 - When does the commission split for a sale occur?

-- What are the requirements for verifying vendors whom are individuals?
-What are the requirements for companies?
+- What are the requirements for verifying individuals?
+What are the requirements for businesses?

 - As the marketplace owner, will I have one BlueSnap account where I will receive all commission splits?

 - What payment methods are supported?

 - If a vendor has not been approved/verified yet, can they receive payout?